Spectral convergence bounds for classical and quantum Markov processes: Main result: Spectrum and Convergence

-In what follows we shall assume that the map $\cA$ is diagonalizable, i.e., its minimal polynomial decomposes into pairwise distinct linear factors.
+For the proof we present an upper bound on $\Norm{\cA^n}{}$ for a general power bounded operator $\cA$, whose spectrum is contained in $\mathbb{D}$ and we specialize to the case $\cA=\cT-\cT_\infty$ only at the end.
+More precisely, we start with any $\cA\in\linops{\cV}$ whose spectrum is contained in the open unit disc and suppose that $\Norm{\cA^n}{}\leq C$ for all $n\in\mathbb{N}$.
+We employ Lemma~\ref{wiener} to obtain an estimate in terms of $\Norm{z^n}{W/mW}$.
+The key point is then to find a good bound on $\Norm{z^n}{W/mW}$.
+Our approach to this problem is inspired by the proof of the sharp Kreiss matrix theorem~\cite{ttad,LeVeque,Spijker}.
+For convenience we shall assume that the eigenvalues $\{\lambda_1,...,\lambda_D\}$ of $\cA$ are ordered with non-decreasing magnitude and that the map $\cA$ is diagonalizable, i.e., its minimal polynomial decomposes into pairwise distinct linear factors.
 This assumption does not lead to any difficulties when it comes to finding upper bounds of the type of Theorem~\ref{result}.
 To see this, assume that, for each fixed $n$, Theorem~\ref{result} holds true for any $\cA$ such that the minimal polynomial $m_{\cA}$ decomposes into pairwise distinct linear factors.
 To pass to the case when $\cA$ has non-trivial Jordan structure one slightly perturbs the spectrum of $\cA$ and obtains a diagonalizable map $\cA+\epsilon$.
 Note that for sufficiently small $\epsilon$ the spectrum of $\cA+\epsilon$ still is contained in the open unit disc, such that $\cA+\epsilon$ is power bounded with some constant $C_\epsilon$.
 In the limit of $\epsilon\rightarrow0$, $C_\epsilon$ converges to $C$ \cite{AC}.
 Thus, for each fixed $n$ one can apply the theorem for diagonalizable matrices and pass to the limit $\epsilon\rightarrow 0$ on both sides of Theorem~\ref{result}.
 By continuity of the norm this implies the claimed statement. \begin{proof}[Proof of Theorem~\ref{result}] We adapt techniques developed in \cite{AC} for general power bounded operators (see Theorem 3.20) and invoke Lemma~\ref{wiener} to transfer the problem of estimating $\Norm{\cA^n}{}$ to the one of bounding $\Norm{z^n}{W/mW}$.
 It follows from the definition of the function algebra, that \cite{AC}